Elmer Fudd: Later appearances

 Elmer appears in the Bugs Bunny Builders episode "Bugs and the Beanstalk", voiced once again by Jeff Bergman.
 Here, he is depicted as a giant who Bugs discovers in the sky after climbing up through a giant carrot that he grew in his garden with three magic beans.
 Elmer wants a place to store his special possessions, so Bugs gathers up the Looney Builders to build a castle for Elmer, even as his new home.
+He also appears in the 2026 film Coyote vs. Acme as a member of the US Senate.

+In April 2026, it was announced that a new theatrical animated short called Daffy Season, which is about Elmer Fudd being obsessed with soccer, would premiere at the 2026 Annecy Festival, making it the first theatrical short featuring Elmer since Daffy's Rhapsody.
+The film is directed by Todd Wilderman and Hamish Grieve.

 Portrayal

 Fudd was originally voiced by Mel Blanc between 1937 and 1938, Danny Webb between 1938 and 1939 (only in Cinderella Meets Fella (1938) and Believe It or Else (1939)), Roy Rogers in 1938, only doing a singing voice in A Feud There Was.
 From 1939 to 1959, Fudd's voice was provided by radio actor Arthur Q. Bryan.
 On seven occasions during Bryan's lifetime, the voice was provided by Blanc: in Good Night Elmer (1940), Blanc did Elmer's crying; The Wacky Wabbit (1942), Blanc did Fudd's screams of fear; in The Big Snooze (1946), Blanc spoke as Fudd crying, "Oh, agony, agony!"; The Scarlet Pumpernickel (1950), only a single line was needed, and bringing in Bryan was not cost effective; in Quack Shot (1954), Blanc did Elmer's Peter Lorre-esque laugh after he is shot in the face by his toy battleship; in Wideo Wabbit, Blanc did Elmer's cry of pain; and in What's Opera, Doc?, Elmer's furious scream "SMOG!" was dubbed by Blanc, although Bryan had voiced the rest of the part.
 In The Stupid Cupid (1944), since Elmer has no dialogue in the cartoon, Frank Graham provided his laugh.
 Later, during the musician's union strike of 1958, Dave Barry did the voice for Elmer's co-starring appearance in Pre-Hysterical Hare, as during production of the cartoon, Bryan was unavailable due to either feeling ill or appearing on a lot of television shows in New York at the time.
 Elmer was originally going to be voiced in that cartoon by Daws Butler.